-- Agree to the representations
+- · agree to the representations; or

-- Reject the representations
+- reject the representations; or

-- Propose a counteroffer
+- · propose a counteroffer.

 The representations should be considered in accordance with pt 3.6 above, noting the goal of providing a final response to the AWRP Solicitor within fourteen (14) days of the making of the initial representations.